TDUniverse/Cyberverse/README.md

 # CyberVerse - The Cyberpunk 2077 Multiplayer Framework

+> [!IMPORTANT]
+> In it's current form, CyberVerse is _only_  relevant for developers/modders.
+Regular users may
+> struggle getting it to run and we don't actively support that, either.
+There are a lot of missing
+> pieces before we can start to recommend using CyberVerse to play on.

 ## What is Cyberverse exactly?
 Cyberverse is a very much in progress implementation of a multiplayer into Cyberpunk 2077 v2.1.
 It being a "framework" additionally means that the server side is flexibly extended by Plugins that provide additional behavior.
 As such, it will be a good choice for Roleplaying Servers.